The-Promethean-Society/Skillforge_prime/ATTRIBUTION.md

 ## 3. Name Separation

-Our current project name, **Talosopolis**, has been chosen to eliminate any potential confusion in the marketplace with the original "Athenos" project name or any derivative names (like the deprecated "Athenos-Next").
+Our current project name, **SkillForge Prime**, has been chosen to eliminate any potential confusion in the marketplace with the original "Athenos" project name or any derivative names (like the deprecated "Athenos-Next", "Talos", "Talosopolis", etc...).

 This statement serves as a formal, good-faith attribution and clarification of the distinct nature of the underlying code base.